TeresaWehmeier/kickstarter_analysis/README.md

 <img src = "https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/box_chart_successful_play_goals_with_outliers_6000_over_removed.png" width="60%" height="40%">

 ### Analysis of Outcomes Based on Launch Date
 Using the charts and tables below, launch date trends were evaluated.
 The most successful launch dates for the theater category were in May and June; however, May, June, July and August all experienced similar failed outcome numbers.
-The least number of successful launch dates occurred in December.
+The lowest number of successful launch dates occurred in December.
 Analysis based on the campaign's country of origin shows the U.S. had the most theater campaigns, with Great Britain next highests at 39% of the U.S. number; however, Great Britain experiences much higher campaign success rates than the U.S.

 #### Graphs of theater outcomes based on launch: